HouseAlwaysWin/PaginationTaghelper/README.md

 </table>

 <hr/>
-<h2>PaginationTaghelper offer three IQueryable Extension methods to help you building with pagination</h2>
+<h2>PaginationTaghelper give you three IQueryable Extension methods to help you building with pagination</h2>
 <table>
  <thead>
   <tr>